-The best thing about spending Christmas at sea is if you choose a Caribbean itinerary.
+The best thing about a holiday cruise and spending Christmas at sea is if you choose a Caribbean island itinerary.
 The sand isn’t exactly the same as the snow falling on Christmas morning but it sure is warmer!

 Have you celebrated a holiday at sea on a cruise ship before?
-Share your fun with us in the comments below
+Share your fun with us while cruising in the comments below.

 Looking for more cruise articles?